-Updates: With new updates the Esri connector, you can now:
+Updates: With new updates to the Esri connector, you can now:

-With the ESRI ArcGIS server Connector, you can choose either to federate the layers to your Socrata catalog as external datasets or to create a data connection that downloads the layers from the ArcGIS server and creates datasets hosted on Socrata.
+With the Esri ArcGIS server Connector, you can choose either to federate the layers to your Socrata catalog as external datasets or to create a data connection that downloads the layers from the ArcGIS server and creates both a map and dataset hosted on Socrata.

 Data connections download the data from your ArcGIS endpoint on a regular schedule and create public, published datasets hosted on Socrata.
 These datasets will also be searchable and discoverable within your Socrata catalog, but also provide your users the ability to download this geospatial data as well as API access via SODA.

 - Your ArcGIS server must be a Map Server or a Feature Server.
 Other ArcGIS server types are not supported.

 - The ArcGIS server needs to be publicly available

 - The ArcGIS server needs to run on an https SSL cert (for more on this, see: http://resources.arcgis.com/en/help/install-guides/arcgis-server-web-adaptor-iis/10.2/index.html#//01nz00000027000000).

 - The version of ArcGIS must be 10.0 or higher

 - You'll need to have your ArcGIS Server Address to setup the connection.
 It will look something like this - https://<your domain>/arcgis/rest

 - Feature layers must have REST query capabilities for the data connection to work properly